-- I. Inform the media that the SJRFPG Chair is the Public Information Officer for the SJRFPG and is the official spokesperson.
+- 1. Inform the media that the SJRFPG Chair is the Public Information Officer for the SJRFPG and is the official spokesperson.
 The SJRFPG Chair is the only person who can comment.
 If a representative of the SJRFPG receives a call from or is approached by a reporter, the SJRFPG representative must politely decline to answer any questions and let them know that the message will be delivered to the SJRFPG Chair immediately. - II.
 Anyone receiving a media inquiry must take down the reporter's name, affiliation, phone number, and a summary of the reporter's inquiry to convey to the spokesperson.
-This will enable Hollaway to keep a record of who calls so that information can be provided to the spokesperson for a response. - SJRFPG Chair or Vice Chair immediately using the contact information set forth below; not both.
+This will enable Hollaway to keep a record of who calls so that information can be provided to the spokesperson for a response. - III.
+After steps I and II are complete, the person receiving the inquiry must contact the SJRFPG Chair or Vice Chair immediately using the contact information set forth below; not both.
 If the SJRFPG Chair or Vice Chair is not available, the person will contact the SJRFPG's sponsor.
 The Project Sponsor can continue to coordinate with the Chair or Vice Chair for the media response.
-The spokesperson needs to receive the reporter's name, affiliation, phone number, and a summary of the inquiry that the reporter is calling about so that the spokesperson can respond to the reporter promptly. - 10.1.
+The spokesperson needs to receive the reporter's name, affiliation, phone number, and a summary of the inquiry that the reporter is calling about so that the spokesperson can respond to the reporter promptly.

+10.1.
 Designated Spokespersons and Media Relations Contact Information Contact information for the SJRFPG's primary, designated spokesperson, backup spokespersons, and the media consultant is as follows: